 Morven Christie (Ellen Rooney), Vicky McClure (Paula Reece), Dougray Scott (David Warnock), Richard Rankin (Ian Rooney), Neve McIntosh (Kay Gillies), Navin Chowdhry (Kieran Reece), Siobhan Redmond (Beth), Sharon Young (Georgia), Sarah MacRae (Rianne), Gilly Gilchrist (Vernon), Kim Allan (Lucy)

 Joe Ahearne is a name that has registered on my ‘To Watch’ list ever since the excellent vampire hunters tv mini-series Ultraviolet (1998).
-Ahearne has consistently worked usually in a director/writer combination on tv movies and mini-series such as Trance (2000), which later became the basis of the Danny Boyle film Trance (2013), as a director on Doctor Who (2005– ) and directing-writing Perfect Parents (2006), as well as regularly returning to genre material with the exorcism mini-series Apparitions (2008), the ghost story The Secret of Crickley Hall (2012) and the horror film B&B (2017).
-The Replacement, which was made as a mini-series for the BBC in three one-hour episodes, reminds of a host of psycho-thrillers that came out in the wake of Fatal Attraction (1987) in the late 1980s/early 1990s.
+Ahearne has consistently worked usually in a director/writer combination on tv movies and mini-series such as Trance (2000), which later became the basis of the Danny Boyle film Trance (2013), as a director on Doctor Who (2005– ) and directing-writing Perfect Parents (2006).
+He has regularly returning to genre material with the exorcism mini-series Apparitions (2008), the ghost story The Secret of Crickley Hall (2012) and the horror film B&B (2017).
+The Replacement was made by Ahearne as a mini-series for the BBC in three one-hour episodes.

+The Replacement reminds of a host of psycho-thrillers that came out in the wake of Fatal Attraction (1987) in the late 1980s/early 1990s.
 Think of the likes of The Hand That Rocks the Cradle (1992) and Single White Female (1992) or even Basic Instinct (1992) in which assertive and/or coldly manipulative women enter and steal/overturn the lives of the protagonists.
-In particular I am reminded of films like The Temp (1993), Disclosure (1994) and in particular The Secretary (1995), which feature respectively Lara Flynn Boyle, Demi Moore and Sheila Kelley as women who enter the workplace and seduce, manipulate and kill their way to overthrow the lives of the usually male protagonists.
+In particular I was reminded of films like The Temp (1993), Disclosure (1994) and in particular The Secretary (1995), which feature respectively Lara Flynn Boyle, Demi Moore and Sheila Kelley as women who enter the workplace and seduce, manipulate and kill their way to overthrow the lives of the usually male protagonists.

-The Replacement reads as a thriller that has studied the 1980s/early 90s psycho-thriller closely.
-The plot could easily slot into being one of the numerous films of this era – the smiling, helpful and ultra-friendly new employee who proves perfect in the job before she starts getting a little too helpful; the scenes where the protagonist finds there is something ice cold behind the friendly smile; the elimination of those who find the truth; the constant gaslighting by the intruder; the protagonist having her life turned upside down as the intruder repeatedly turns everything she tries to bring to light against her.
-About the only major difference would probably be that Morven Christie would be a male and we would have a scene where Vicky McClure tries to seduce him and/or her husband (as we see her chastely trying to do here).
-The only other major difference is that only one person gets killed throughout here.
+The Replacement is a thriller that has studied the 1980s/early 90s psycho-thriller closely.
+The plot could easily slot into being one of the numerous films of this era – the smiling, helpful and ultra-friendly new employee who proves perfect in the job before she starts getting a little too helpful; the scenes where the protagonist finds there is something ice cold behind the friendly smile; the elimination of those who discover the truth; the constant gaslighting by the intruder; the protagonist having her life turned upside down as the intruder repeatedly turns everything she tries to bring to light against her.
+About the only major difference would probably be that in a 1980s psycho-thriller Morven Christie would be a male and we would have a scene where Vicky McClure tries to seduce him and/or her husband (as we see her chastely trying to do here).
+The only other difference might be that only one person gets killed throughout here.